one-touch-provisioning/otp-gitops/README.md

 ### Creating and Destroying Managed OpenShift Clusters

-Review the `Applications` layer [kustomization.yaml](0-bootstrap/3-apps/kustomization.yaml) to enable/disable the Clusters that will be deployed via OpenShift GitOps.
+Review the `Clusters` layer [kustomization.yaml](0-bootstrap/4-clusters/kustomization.yaml) to enable/disable the Clusters that will be deployed via OpenShift GitOps.

   ```yaml
   resources: